Blaize-Egelhof/Tech-Quiz/README.md

 # Tech Quiz

 Welcome to my first-ever online quiz application built using JavaScript!
 My Interactive quiz app is designed around the idea of providing a simple yet graphically pleasing Quiz app to my users .
-As a remote onsite technician , I believe that continuously testing your knowledge will greatly improve your overall regardless of your specialty in the IT world, this quiz offers a fun and engaging way to explore and expand your understanding of IT concepts, so please enjoy!
+As a remote onsite technician , I believe that continuously testing your IT knowledge will greatly improve your overall regardless of your specialty in the IT world, this quiz offers a fun and engaging way to explore and expand your understanding of IT concepts, so please enjoy!

 ![Responsive Mockup](https://github.com/Blaize-Egelhof/Tech-Quiz/blob/main/media-for-readme/am-i-responsive-pic.PNG)